einarjon/adventofcode.sh/2021/README.md

 ### 12.sh
  1. Brute force.
 Simplified version of the recursive functions of 2015 (9 and 13).
 Collect a hashmap with the destinations for each cave.
 Remove "start" from the destinations to simplify coding.
  2. Add a dumb check to allow the first lowercase cave twice.
 Takes way too long to run.

+### 13.sh
+ 1. Functions fold_x/fold_y for easier handling.
+Fold and remove duplicates for first line.
+ 2. Repeat for rest of the lines.
+Collect space-delimited dots in an array of strings.
+Print the array.

+### 14.sh
+ Collect the conversions in an array.
+Count the number of pairs in the initial polymer.
+For each polymer, convert the input to 2 outputs.
+ For the final count, every char is part of 2 pairs except the ends, so add 1 to the ends and then divide by 2 for the final number.